theresamaier/2022ws_do_tm/Blog_content.md

 The most successful 21st-century companies leverage information and technology to achieve rapid expansion in pursuit of a <span style="color:red">**Massive Transformative Purpose**</span> (MTP).
 Never heard of it?
 MTP creates a cultural movement by providing the answers to the questions of why you do what you do, why you get up in the morning, and why your organization exists.
 Consequently, MTP goes beyond the mission statement by reflecting an organization's aspiration to change the world for a better future - that is, not just for economic gain.
 This is also in line with the growing interest in CSR activities.

-Examples for MTPs:
+Examples of MTPs:
-- Google MTP: Organizing world’s information
+- Google: *"Organizing world’s information"*
-- Airbnb MTP: Everyone belongs everywhere
+- Airbnb: *"Everyone belongs everywhere"*
-- TED MTP: Ideas worth spreading.
+- TED: *"Ideas worth spreading"*
-- Tesla MTP: Accelerate the transition to sustainable transportation
+- Tesla: *"Accelerate the transition to sustainable transportation"*
-- Uber MTP: Transportation as reliable as running water
+- Uber: *"Transportation as reliable as running water"*

 ### **Further characteristics of an exponential ecosystem:** :rocket: